ProjectOrangeBox/Orange2023/readme.md

     Used for storing request/response data and variables passed to views.

 Event.php
-    Implements the frameworkFs event system.
+    Implements the framework's event system.
     Allows registration of listeners for triggers like before.router, before.controller, before.output.
     Executes listeners with priority-based ordering.
     Enables extensibility without modifying core code.